alirbara/dns-changer/README.md

-# Google DNS Forever
+# DNS Changer

-This project aims to change your linux's default DNS resolver to Google public DNS.
+This project aims to change your linux default DNS resolver to Google public DNS.

 ## Run

-### Clone the Repository and Run the Script
+Clone the Repository and Run the Script:

 ```bash
 git clone https://github.com/AlirezaBaratian/dns-changer.git